For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 2. University of Cumbria in Lancaster

-While technically not an original Lancaster university, Cumbria uni operates a campus in Lancaster giving its students to benefits of living in this inspiring, and slightly cheaper city.
-The campus' facilities enable it to focus on delivering sports performance, health and education programmes in this location.
+While technically not an original Lancaster university, Cumbria University operates a campus in Lancaster.
+The campus' facilities enable it to focus on delivering courses in sports performance, health, education and business programmes in this location.

 Buses

-The buses also regularly run to Preston and the Mega Bus has a drop-off and pick-up point at the university, brilliantly convenient and cheap!
+The buses also regularly run to Preston, and the Mega Bus has a drop-off and pick-up point at the university, which is brilliantly convenient and cheap!

 For long-distance travel by coach or bus, many students choose to take the Megabus (budget) or National Express.